CopenhagenCityArchives/CorrectOCR/docs/CorrectOCR.server.rst

 Example Workflow
 ----------------

-.. uml:: CorrectOCR.server.api.uml
+.. uml:: CorrectOCR.server.api.puml

 Example User Interface
 ----------------------

-.. uml:: CorrectOCR.server.gui.uml
+.. uml:: CorrectOCR.server.gui.puml

 The Combo box would then contain the `k`-best suggestions from the backend, allowing the user to accept the desired one or enter their own correction.